Can returns from champagne investment sparkle?

 Champagne has higher average production levels than any other high-quality wine region in France, which keeps supply relatively buoyant.
 However, demand has generally matched output growth and remained consistent throughout economic cycles.

-In general, it has offered defensive qualities to investment portfolios, with steady returns and low volatility.
+Overall, it has offered defensive qualities to investment portfolios, with less volatile returns and price turbulence than other wine investments.

 Improvement with age